mplattu/jippo-phpmyadmin/README.md

 # jippo-phpmyadmin

-PHPMyAdmin for private repo "jippo"
+PhpMyAdmin for private repo "jippo".
+I'm using this for running phpMyAdmin in my dev workstations.
+It only contains phpMyAdmin and php-cli start script.